Case Study: Third-Party Risk Management

 Despite that, the current regulations are based on conational outsourcing and maybe cloud computing providers.
 The scope of requirements for rights to inspect and audit is majorly focused on the banking sector.
 Shared and independent audit reporting on crucial interconnections with the third parties promotes an effective and efficient audit approach.

 Regarding the security expectations for outsourcing and cloud computing providers, entities must monitor if their providers are compliant.
 However, most regulations do not give a method to test or verify the extent of compliance by the providers.
-One of the viable methods might be bank-led or supervisor led red teaming exercises aimed at the interconnections.
+One of the viable methods might be bank-led or supervisor-led red teaming exercises aimed at interconnections.

-The confidentiality and the integrity of the information are usually stated under general data protection requirements via requiring the contractual terms to incorporate the confidentiality agreement and security requirements for protecting the information of the bank and its clients.
+The confidentiality and the integrity of the information are usually stated under general data protection requirements.
+To achieve this end, it is a requirement that contractual terms incorporate confidentiality agreement and security requirements for protecting the information of a bank and its clients.
 Additionally, the banks are required to maintain the cyber-resilience as per the CPMI-IOSCO guidance.
 The financial market infrastructure must design and tests its systems and processes to resume its critical operations within 2 hours of an attack and complete its settlement by the end of the day.

-An increasing proportion of the jurisdictions requires cloud service providers to ensure that the information transferred to the cloud is based on contractual clause and that various cloud-specific issues should be addressed to guarantee the data.
+An increasing proportion of jurisdictions requires cloud service providers to ensure that the information transferred to the cloud is based on contractual clause.
+Further, various cloud-specific issues should be addressed to guarantee the data.

 In some other jurisdictions, regulations require that outsourcing structures comply with the legal and regulatory provisions on protecting personal data, confidentiality, and intellectual property.
 However, this requirement varies across jurisdictions.

-According to Basel Committee’s Sound Practices (in their 2018 publication), banks may need specialist competencies to determine whether their risk functions can maintain the sufficient authority of the emerging risk linked to new technologies.
+According to Basel Committee’s Sound Practices (in their 2018 publication), banks may need specialist competencies to determine whether their risk functions can maintain sufficient authority over the emerging risk linked to new technologies.

 In the context of outsourcing and the management process, the expectation is that the appropriate personnel should have the required expertise, competencies, and qualifications to monitor the outsourced services/functions effectively and should be able to manage the associated risks beyond compliance.